bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

                                             Yome.drawDoor(st)]})
 </script>

-The zip door is a little challenging in that it isn't just a group of points that we turn into a polygon.
+The zip door is a little challenging because it isn't just a group of points that we turn into a polygon.
 A zip door is a set of lines.

 {% highlight javascript %}